Introduction to QCD

 The production of higher meson resonances is assumed to be low in a string framework\footnote{The four $L = 1$ multiplets are implemented in \Py, but are disabled by default, largely because several states are poorly known and thus may result in a worse overall description when included.}.
 For diquarks, separate parameters control the relative rates of spin-1 diquarks vs.\ spin-0 ones and, likewise, have to extracted from data, with resulting values of order $(qq)_1/(qq)_0 \sim$ 0.075~--~0.15.

 With $\pt^2$ and $m^2$ now fixed, the final step is to select the fraction, $z$, of the fragmenting endpoint quark's longitudinal momentum that is carried by the created hadron.
-In this respect, the string picture is substantially more predictive than for the flavor selection.
-Firstly, the requirement that the fragmentation be independent of the sequence in which breakups are considered (causality) imposes a ``left-right symmetry'' on the possible form of the fragmentation function, $f(z)$, with the solution
+In this respect, the string picture is substantially more predictive than for the flavour selection.
+Firstly, the requirement that the fragmentation be independent of the sequence in which breakups are considered (causality) imposes a ``left-right symmetry'' on the possible form of the fragmentation function, $f(z)$, with the solution~\cite{Andersson:1983jt}

-which is known as the \emph{Lund symmetric fragmentation function} (normalized to unit integral).
-The $a$ and $b$ parameters, illustrated in \figRef{fig:ffab}, are the only free parameters of the fragmentation function, though $a$ may in principle be flavor-dependent.
+which is known as the \emph{Lund symmetric fragmentation function} (normalised to unit integral).
+The $a$ and $b$ parameters, illustrated in \figRef{fig:ffab}, are the only free parameters of the fragmentation function, though $a$ may in principle be flavour-dependent.
 Note that the explicit mass dependence in $f(z)$ implies a harder fragmentation function for heavier hadrons (in the rest frame of the string).